aarthikrao/timeMachine/docs/Architecture.md

 - **Query Interface**: Currently, we offer a REST API for queries.
 We will support the Redis Serialization Protocol (RESP) in the future, catering to more use cases and improving efficiency.
 - **Storage**: We chose BBoltDB for its B-tree based implementation.
 This choice suits our need for efficient range scans.
 We're open to incorporating LSM based storage engine in the future.
 - **Encoding**: Data is stored in binary format, preferably using protobuf or message pack.
 This method offers compact storage and fast serialization/deserialization.
 Suggest if you have a better alternative
+- **Message passing and communication**: We are using gRPC.
+It is an efficient, high-performance framework that enables strong-typed interfaces for robust message passing between services.
+Its use of HTTP/2 allows for multiplexed streams, reducing latency and improving network communication.
+The strong-typed interfaces facilitate clearer, more reliable API contracts, enhancing developer productivity and system reliability.

 ## 🦋 Data distribution